foundry-rs/book/src/reference/cli/forge.md

-  generate           Generate scaffold files generate-fig-spec  Generate Fig autocompletion spec [aliases: fig] help               Print this message or the help of the given subcommand(s) init               Create a new Forge project inspect            Get specialized information about a smart contract [aliases: in] install            Install one or multiple dependencies [aliases: i] remappings         Get the automatically inferred remappings for the project [aliases: re]
+  generate           Generate scaffold files generate-fig-spec  Generate Fig autocompletion spec [aliases: fig] help               Print this message or the help of the given subcommand(s) init               Create a new Spark project inspect            Get specialized information about a smart contract [aliases: in] install            Install one or multiple dependencies [aliases: i] remappings         Get the automatically inferred remappings for the project [aliases: re]